ContinuingEdCourses.Net Courses for Mental Health Professionals

 Steven D. Solomon, Ph.D., is Co-Director of The Relationship Institute (TheRelationshipInstitute.org) in La Jolla, California.
 He is a licensed clinical psychologist in private practice for over 35 years in the San Diego area.
 Dr. Solomon specializes in working with couples and has developed a subspecialty in the treatment of infidelity.
 He and his colleague at The Relationship Institute, Lorie J. Teagno, Ph.D., have developed a powerful new approach to helping couples in relationship distress: Intimate Love Therapy.

-He and Dr. Teagno are co-authors of Intimacy after Infidelity (New Harbinger Publications, 2006), a book written for the general public, and wrote two chapters for Carlson & Sperry's latest edition of Recovering Intimacy in Love Relationships: A Clinician’s Guide, (Routledge, 2010), a book written for psychotherapists.
+He and Dr. Teagno are co-authors of Intimacy after Infidelity (New Harbinger Publications, 2006), a book written for the general public, and wrote two chapters for Carlson & Sperry's latest edition of Recovering Intimacy in Love Relationships: A Clinician’s Guide (Routledge, 2010), a book written for psychotherapists.
 Drs.
 Solomon and Teagno also have collaborated on numerous articles on couples therapy, infidelity, and Long-Term Love Relationship dynamics.
 For more than a decade they have trained therapists in Intimate Love Therapy theory and practice.

 Dr. Solomon is a past president of the San Diego Psychological Association.